openchargemap/ocm-system/App/README.md

 # Build

-To build, run *jake* from app root folder.
+To build, create the folder ./build/output/ then run *jake* from app root folder.

 The following tools are required to perform a multi-platform build (web & cordova):